 - Missing Mom: Every Minna Man.

-- Neighbourhood Friendly Gangsters: Frank obviously has good relations with the community he operates out of as he's able to go to the local orphanage to find new recruits.
+- Neighborhood-Friendly Gangsters: Frank obviously has good relations with the community he operates out of, as he's able to go to the local orphanage to find new recruits.

 - Parental Substitute: Frank Minna to his men.

 - Postmodernism: It's a detective story about a man who's obsessed with detective stories.
 Each character is following a little script about how gangsters and detectives are supposed to act.
 When Frank Minna dies, Lionel's script begins to unravel.

 - Private Eye Monologue: Most of the book, sometimes hilariously with Lionel's eatmebailey!
 Fuckwit!taptaptap tourette's